 El Camino Hospital

 G-Tech Medical in collaboration with El Camino Hospital is conducting a feasibility study for assessing and recording gastrointestinal (GI) myoelectric activity in patients for early detection of post-operative ileus (POI) in patients who undergo gastrointestinal surgery and differentiating the myoelectric signals from those who have normal post-operative return of GI function.
 A POI is a frequent, frustrating occurrence for patients who undergo GI surgery.
 Physiologic postoperative ileus is generally a benign condition that resolves without serious sequelae.
-However, when ileus is prolonged, it leads to patient discomfort, dissatisfaction, and prolonged hospitalization, increase cost of care, and must be differentiated from mechanical bowel obstruction or other postoperative complications.
+However, when ileus is prolonged, it leads to patient discomfort, dissatisfaction, and prolonged hospitalization, and must be differentiated from mechanical bowel obstruction or other postoperative complications.
 Early detection of a POI, prior to patient experiencing symptoms will allow for earlier intervention and possibly decrease the LOS in patients who develop a POI.

 The Parkinson’s Institute is conducting a GI natural history study, monitoring the progression of gastrointestinal symptoms in patients with or at risk of developing Parkinson’s Disease (PD) with the G-Tech patch system as one of the tests.
 It is estimated that gastrointestinal dysfunction in Parkinson’s disease may occur in up to 80% of patients.
 It is hoped that this study may lead to earlier diagnosis of Parkinson’s disease, improved patient care, as well as identifying new ways to test investigational drugs that may be neuroprotective and serve as future treatments for these symptoms.
 Over 100 patients have used the “at home” G-Tech Patch System, measuring motor activity of the digestive organs continuously and unobtrusively over multiple days and under realistic physiological conditions as they go about their normal daily activities.